10 Etiquette Rules You Can Now Ignore Because of Coronavirus

 Clinking glasses for a toast

 Saying a hearty “cheers” while clinking your glasses is just about the most celebratory thing you can do during an outing.
 Cheers follow heartfelt toasts and are expected in normal times.
 Not anymore, says Melanie Musson, a lifestyle and etiquette writer for the life-insurance site QuickQuote.com.
 “Keep drinking vessels to yourself!” she firmly asserts.
 Musson says that during COVID-19 times, an “air clink” should be considered sufficiently celebratory while remaining sanitary.
-And when it comes to glasses and other everyday items, don’t forget to clean these 17 little things.

 Saying hello with a kiss